suss-vli/labguide/README.md

 The setup will create a `lab0/` folder in your current working directory, and includes `lab0.ipynb` for you to try out.

 ### Setup for Courses

-**<span style="color:red">IMPT!</span> You will be required to have permission and be authenticated before having access to the LabGuide of the courses.**

 1. Navigate to the lab folder.